-- 1. The Mathematical Reasoning Rubric (Appendix K) will only be used by faculty teaching Math 101 or higher courses (Math 101, 107, 110, 112, 141, 142, STAT 213). - 2.
-Identify an assignment that requires students to show some type of mathematical reasoning.
-This assignment should support at least one of the course learning outcomes. - 3.
-Distribute a copy of the Mathematical Reasoning Rubric (Appendix K) to each student.
+- 1. The Mathematical Reasoning Rubric (Appendix N) will only be used by faculty teaching Math 101 or higher courses (Math 101, 107, 110, 112, 141, 142, STAT 213). - Identify an assignment that requires students to show some type of mathematical reasoning.
+This assignment should support at least one of the course objectives/student learning outcomes listed on the course syllabus.
+This specific course objective must be included in the left hand column of Table 1 (see below). - 3.
+Distribute a copy of the Mathematical Reasoning Rubric (Appendix N) to each student.
 This will identify to the student what is expected of them and how the assignment will be graded. - 4.
-The assignment should be assessed using the attached Mathematical Reasoning Rubric (Appendix K).
+The assignment should be assessed using the attached Mathematical Reasoning Rubric (Appendix N).
 Only assess those criteria that are appropriate to the mathematical reasoning assignment.

-Only full-time and adjunct faculty teaching those previously identified math courses are required to assess the mathematical reasoning competency in that specific course and complete and submit a General Education Competency Assessment Report (Appendix E) at the end of each semester for that course.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education mathematical reasoning competency as identified in and measured by the Mathematical Reasoning Rubric as well as develop an Action Plan to improve upon those math skills.
+Only full-time and adjunct faculty teaching those previously identified math courses are required to assess the mathematical reasoning competency in that specific course and complete and submit a Mathematical Reasoning - General Education Competency Assessment Report (Appendix O) at the end of each semester for that course.
+This Mathematical Reasoning - General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education mathematical reasoning competency and associated course objective/student learning outcome as identified in and measured by the Mathematical Reasoning Rubric as well as develop an Action Plan to improve upon those math skills.
 The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve math skills in future courses.

-Guidelines for completion of the two tables that make up the General Education Competency Assessment Report as it relates to mathematical reasoning are as follows:
+Guidelines for completion of the two tables that make up the Mathematical Reasoning - General Education Competency Assessment Report as it relates to mathematical reasoning are as follows:

-- Based on the results of your specific mathematical reasoning assignment, identify and address those exact criteria (see rubric) that were not met during the semester. - Copy those criteria from the rubric that need to be improved directly from the rubric and paste them into the first column labeled "Outcomes". - All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
+- Based on the results of your specific mathematical reasoning assignment, identify and address only one criterion (see rubric) that was not met during the semester. - Copy that specific criterion from the rubric that needs to be improved directly from the rubric and paste it into the first column labeled "Outcomes".
+You will also want to copy and paste the related course objective/student learning outcome from your course syllabus as well. - Complete the four (4) remaining columns in detail.
+All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
 Your write-up must be data-driven.
 This is especially true when identifying the Action Plan in the last column.

-- Table 2 is completed based on an Action Plan previously identified the last time you taught the course in question. - Copy the previously identified "Action Plan" column (last column) from Table 1 and paste that information into the first column of Table 2 labeled "Previous Action Plan" in the Mathematical Reasoning cell. - o In detail, describe the results of the implementation of the Action Plan per the second column's directions.
-Use data when describing your results.
+- Table 2 is completed based on an Action Plan you previously identified the last time you taught the course in question (either last semester or last year). - Copy that previously identified "Action Plan" column (right hand column) from Table 1 and paste that information into the left hand column of Table 2 labeled "Previous Action Plan" for this present report. - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
+Use data when describing your results. - It is critical that you contact Tom Morris if you do not have your previous Mathematical Reasoning - General Education Competency Assessment Report from the last time you taught the course in question.
+He can send you that report so you can copy the previously identified Action Plan and report on it.